Raulanthropos/Marketplace/README.md

 ## Features

 - **Responsive Design**: Fully responsive UI for optimal viewing across different devices.
-- **Product Categories**: Products categorized into clothing and electronics.
+- **Product Categories**: Products categorized into 5 categories.
 - **Product Details**: View detailed information about each product in a modal.
 - **User Authentication**: Registration and login functionalities with JWT-based authentication.
 - **Drawer Navigation**: Navigation drawer for easy access to different sections.
 - **Reviews and Cart**: Logged-in users can add reviews and manage their shopping cart.
+- **CRUD Operations in Reviews**" Users can also edit or delete the reviews they posted.
 - **LocalStorage Integration**: Auth and cart data stored in localStorage.

 Live demo of the application at [Marketplace](https://marketplace-omega-tawny.vercel.app)